MarioLegenda/rosie/README.md

 ## How it works

-Rosie creates "users" that will send request from provided urls in random intervals.
-After all urls are sent, this user is done, and a new one is created, repeating the process.
-For example, if you want 50 users to visit the urls that you provided, 50 users will send request concurrently in random intervals
+Rosie creates "users" that will send requests from provided urls in random intervals.
+After all urls are sent, this user is done and a new one is created, repeating the process.
+For example, if you want 50 users to visit the urls that you provided, 50 users will send request concurrently in random intervals.

 ## Usage